fairmath/polycircuit/include/polycircuit/component/README/cifar10_README.md

 * [OpenFHE Rust](https://github.com/fairmath/openfhe-rs), its tutorial and documentation
 * [OpenFHE AAAI 2024 Tutorial](https://openfheorg.github.io/aaai-2024-lab-materials/)—Fully Homomorphic Encryption for Privacy-Preserving Machine Learning Using the OpenFHE Library
 * [A vast collection of resources](https://fhe.org/resources) collected by [FHE.org](http://FHE.org), including tutorials and walk-throughs, use-cases and demos.

-## Help

-If you have any questions, you can:
-* Contact us by email: support@fherma.io
-* Join our [Discord](https://discord.gg/NfhXwyr9M5) server, and ask your questions in the [#fherma channel](https://discord.com/channels/1163764915803279360/1167875954392187030).
-* Open an issue in [this GitHub Repository](https://github.com/fairmath/polycircuit).
-* Use [OpenFHE Discourse](https://openfhe.discourse.group) for OpenFHE related issues.